 The pay is excellent for the amount of work you have to do.
 The kids are incredibly cute and eager to please, at least in elementary school.
 It is very safe.
 The vacation opportunities are awesome.
 I was able to travel to the Philippines, Mongolia, and Japan — while getting paid!

 What are the cons of teaching English in Korea?

 South Korea is VERY different from the United States, and it’s easy to get homesick.
 Different food, different language, different movies, different life!

-Everything in Korea is a process.
+If you don’t speak Korean, everything in Korea will be a process.
 You want to find out some information?
 You can’t just do a Google search and go find it.
 You have to ask your co-teacher to call for you, then get lost on the bus, then try to explain to the actual store what you want/need.
-It’s important to understand that you’re going to lose some of your independence and freedom due to the language and cultural barriers.
+It’s important to understand that you’re going to lose some of your independence and freedom due to the language barrier.

-The culture is also extremely different, and it drove me CRAZY sometimes.
+The culture is also extremely different, which can be challenging.
 You have to be prepared for things to change at the last minute and a lot of stuff gets lost in translation.
 It can be incredibly frustrating.
 There were days when I really just wanted to go home, but most of the time, I was glad to have such a good job.

 I’m in.
 How do I apply to teach English in Korea?

 Let me warn you: The application process is LONG and confusing.
 Get started early.
 It’s recommended you apply six months before you want to go; so July through September for the following spring, or January through March for the following fall.

 If you want to teach with EPIK, you should speak to a recruiter.
 They’re free to use, so why not?
 They will have all of the most updated information and be able to help you through the application process.